 Generally, a village has less than five thousand individuals.
-It is rightly said 'India is a country of villages'

-because agriculture is the main occupation of the people of India and majority of people in India live in the villages.
-Rural societies help in strengthening our social bonds and bringing stability to our society in Rural many ways.
+It is rightly said 'India is a because agriculture is the main occupation of the people of India majority of people in India live in the villages.
+Rural societies help strengthening our social bonds and bringing stability to our society in Rural many ways.